CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/UsersGuide_Overview.md

 The primary goal of VCSBeam is to combine the signals measured at each of the MWA's antenna elements ("tiles") in order to maximise the sensitivity of the entire array towards a desired look-direction.
 (The beam pattern of the combined array is called a "tied-array beam", and the processing of forming it, "beamforming".)
-VCSBeam provides the executable `make_mwa_tied_array_beam` to perform this beamforming operation.

-VCSBeam includes a variety of tools to process HTR data in many ways, including (but not limited to):
+Processing an observation in this way is described on [this page](@ref usersguidebeamforming).

+VCSBeam can not only beamform, but also process VCS data in other ways.
+These include:

  - Forming tied-array beams
  - Forming incoherent beams
- - Applying a polyphase filterbank (PFB)
+ - Applying a polyphase filterbank (PFB) for fine channelisation
  - Visualising calibration solutions
  - Visualising the tied-array beam pattern
  - Modelling the tied-array beam response towards a particular target